maniotrix/offline-ai-assistant/README.md

     Observable pattern implementation (for notifying observers about changes) Data storage (session and screenshot events)
     Decoupling these concerns would lead to a cleaner, more maintainable design with better separation of concerns.
+____
+Let's look at the implementation:

+The client's mouse click to stop capture triggers an event that gets recorded The client sends a stop capture request
+Before processing all screenshots, we'll remove the latest event from the list Continue with normal stop capture processing
+This approach should work because:

+The most recent event in screenshot_events would be the click that initiated the stop capture request By removing it before annotation processing, that specific click won't be included in the final output The remainder of the stop process remains intact (creating summaries, calculating statistics, etc.)
+However, one thing to consider is timing.
+If there's any delay between the click and the stop request being processed, there's a small chance another event could be captured in between.
+But for most use cases, this approach should be reliable.
+______
 Okay, here's a comprehensive summary detailing the design and implementation of our personal, vision-based offline AI assistant project.
 This includes the progression of our architectural choices and the reasoning behind them:

 **I. Project Overview:**